Fear

 The reason death is so difficult to take is from a few difficult realities combined:

-To stay mentally well, we’ve somehow found a remarkable way to keep it as knowledge separate from our feelings until we experience it firsthand, which allows us to not think about it constantly moment-to-moment.
-It’s a huge reason the topic is usually inappropriate in polite society and the reason suicidal tendencies make people generally feel uncomfortable.
+To stay mentally well, we’ve somehow found a remarkable way to keep it as knowledge separate from our feelings until we experience death firsthand, which allows us to not think about it constantly moment-to-moment.

 To fight death, we tend to obsess about preserving life.
 The survival impulses for food, water, and shelter are themed extensions of death.
 We try to prolong its inevitability with risk management tactics such as weight management and preventative healthcare.

-• As we get older and time becomes more scarce, we think about death more often, which contributes heavily to the purposes we pursue.
+- As we get older and time becomes more scarce, we think about death more frequently, which contributes heavily to the purposes we pursue.

-• Even wars, when not directed to destroying a people group, are fought with the appearance of fighting for scarce resources.
+- Even wars, when not directed to destroying a people group, are fought with the appearance of fighting for scarce resources that would lead to death if depleted.

-Since they reproduce some of the experiences of dying, we become insanely irrational when we encounter diseases, often with obsessive or excessive hygiene.
-Ironically, our bodies successfully fight 99.99% of them off without help, become stronger for it, and the thing that often kills us is the body’s response to the disease (e.g., inflammation, fever).
+Since diseases reproduce some experiences of dying, we become insanely irrational when we encounter them, frequently with obsessive or excessive hygiene.
+Ironically, our bodies successfully fight 99.99% of them off without help, become stronger for it, and the thing that often kills us is the body’s response to the disease (e.g., inflammation, fever) or the political control involving that response.

 The fear of death isn’t the worst fear, though.
 Dying is, after all, only a few seconds of painful transition to something else that we can’t know.
-People will generally fear eternal hell far worse.
+People will generally have a far worse fear of eternal hell, which would in some capacity harm the soul directly.

 When we take that fear of death into a more broad application, we tend to create apocalyptic scenarios.